Year 3

 Languages

-In Spanish this half-term, the children will beginning learning about families and will use their new and learnt knowledge throughout the year to describe who is in their family, what they look like and how old they are.
+In Spanish this half-term, the children will begin learning about families and will use their new and learned knowledge throughout the year to describe who is in their family, what they look like and how old they are.

 Computing

-In Computing the children are learning to design and make animations using stop-motion animation.
+In computing, children are learning to design and make animations using stop-motion animation.

 RSHE